This website uses cookies

 A GraphQL schema defines the types, queries, and mutations your API will support.

-• Defines the basic structure of queries and mutations.
+• the structure of your queries and mutations.

 type Query {